faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Trap Number:     14
 ```

-In addition to the iOS equivalent, we get further information on the CPU was running the thread.
+In addition to the iOS equivalent, we get further information about the CPU that was running the thread.
 The trap\index{operating system!trap number} number can be looked up in the Darwin XNU source code if needed.

-A convenient mirror of the Darwin XNU source code is hosted by GitHub
+A convenient mirror of the Darwin XNU source code is hosted by GitHub:
 https://github.com/apple/darwin-xnu

 The traps can be searched for.
 Here we have `osfmk/x86_64/idt_table.h` indicating Trap 14 is a page fault.
-The Error Code is a bit vector to describe the mach error code.  @macherror
+The Error Code is a bit vector, used to describe the mach error code.  @macherror

 ### macOS Crash Report Binary Images section